National

 Various laws contain provisions relating to data protection in specific fields of application.
 Most of these provisions relate to data processing by federal government agencies, but there are some that apply to data processing by private entities.

-The most noteworthy of these are provisions in the Swiss Code of Obligations regarding the processing of employee data, which is discussed in more detail in the section on the processing of employee data.
+The most noteworthy are provisions in the Swiss Code of Obligations regarding the processing of employee data, which is discussed in more detail in the section on the processing of employee data.

 Professional secrecy

 Certain professions and businesses are subject to special secrecy obligations, which, if breached, may result in criminal sanctions.
-The most significant of these are the secrecy obligations of physicians, lawyers, auditors, members of the clergy, telecommunications businesses and banks.
+The most significant are secrecy obligations of physicians, lawyers, auditors, members of the clergy, telecommunications businesses and banks.

 Codes of conduct